Sunday rituals

 Sundays were filled with rituals—early morning trips to the bakery; being gifted a soft roll as I stood by the counter, stopping in the Italian Deli to buy cold cuts.

 The sandwich was the perfect nightcap to a foodie day.
-Enjoyed at the kitchen table in the peaceful quiet of Sunday night.
+Enjoyed at the kitchen table in the peaceful quiet of Sunday night—with a bag of potato chips and a glass of Coke—if any was left over from the day.

 What’s your favorite sandwich?
 I’d love to know!